hyperledger/fabric/docs/source/write_first_app.rst

 -----------------------------

-If you've already run through :doc:`test_network` tutorial and have a network up and running, this tutorial will bring down your running network network before bringing up a new one.
+If you've already run through :doc:`test_network` tutorial and have a network up and running, this tutorial will bring down your running network before bringing up a new one.